shoppingflux/module-prestashop/202/doc/03-features_orders/03-status_sync.md

 logged.

 Status changes are detected in the `actionOrderStatusPostUpdate` hook.
-The order update is saved as a `ShoppingfeedOrderTask` using the `ActionsHandler` component from Classlib.
+The order update is saved as a `ShoppingfeedTaskOrder` using the `ActionsHandler` component from Classlib.

 When a Shipped status change is detected, the order update processing must be delayed to give the merchant some time to fill the order's tracking number.
-The exact delay can be configured from the back-office (default is 5 minutes)..
+The exact delay can be configured from the back-office (default is 5 minutes).

 <i>The `update_at` field must be filled accordingly : `time() + delay_in_secondes`</i>

 # Processing changes

 To avoid conflicts with the shopppingfluxexport module :
-* If the shoppingfluxexport module is not installed or if it's still configured to synchronize orders, our process will not be executed and an error will be logged.
+* If the shoppingfluxexport module is not installed or is still configured to synchronize orders, our process will not be executed and an error will be logged.